nbreum15/entitas-vs/README.md

     ![](https://i.imgur.com/ABgIh5y.png)

     5. That is all.
 Create a new component, save the file, and the generation will run automatically.
-All these settings are saved in Entitas VS.cfg, in the solution directory.
+All these settings are saved in entitas-vs.cfg, in the solution directory.